dfm/emcee/docs/tutorials/autocorr.rst

 model <https://en.wikipedia.org/wiki/Autoregressive_model>`__ to the chain and using that to estimate the autocorrelation time.

-As an example, we’ll use `celerite <http://celerite.readthdocs.io>`__ to fit for the maximum likelihood autocorrelation function and then compute an estimate of :math:`\tau` based on that model.
-The celerite model that we’re using is equivalent to a second-order ARMA model and it appears to be a good choice for this example, but we’re not going to promise anything here about the general applicability and we caution care whenever estimating autocorrelation times using short chains.
+As an example, we'll use `celerite <http://celerite.readthdocs.io>`__ to fit for the maximum likelihood autocorrelation function and then compute an estimate of :math:`\tau` based on that model.
+The celerite model that we're using is equivalent to a second-order ARMA model and it appears to be a good choice for this example, but we're not going to promise anything here about the general applicability and we caution care whenever estimating autocorrelation times using short chains.